killbill/killbill-orbital-plugin/README.md

 ------------

 The plugin needs a database.
 The latest version of the schema can be found [here](https://github.com/killbill/killbill-orbital-plugin/blob/master/db/ddl.sql).
 Regarding the VISA MIT/CIT parameters in the request, it is the client or the control plugin's responsibility to decides if these parameters should be passed on VISA cards only or not.
-The plugin will send the parameters to Orbital regardless of the card type.
+The plugin will just pass on these parameters to Orbital regardless of the card type.

 Configuration
 -------------